alphagov/csw-backend/README.md

 ### Prerequisites

-* Create a Google API Console credentials file.
+* Create a [Google Cloud Console](https://console.cloud.google.com) credentials file.
 You will only need to do this in an AWS account where this has not already been set up.
 * Create an SSH key.
 The build script uses